Mattia98/horriblemagnet/README.md

 # horriblemagnet
 A cli tool to extract magnet links from horriblesubs

-This tool allows you to extract all magnet links asscoiated to a 'shows' page on horriblesubs and print them to the stdout.
+This tool allows you to extract all magnet links asscoiated to a 'shows' page on horriblesubs and either print them to stdout or save them to a file.
-Horriblemagnet currently only supports outputting the magnet links for the 1080p version of the magnets.
-Support for the other resolutions is planned.
+You can also select the resolution you want to have (480p, 720p, 1080p).

 ## Requirements
 Horriblemagnet is written in PHP and requires the xml module.
 The script was tested on PHP 7.4 but may possibly run on earlier versions.